 For this multi-layer project with its origami fold, it’s important everything stays flat.
 Our solution: the ribbons are stitched to the plain side of a layer of fusible interfacing.
 When the front and back are assembled and pressed, it activates the fusing and creates a tight, smooth bond.
 Stability is increased and layers are decreased.

 When we’re working with the eye-popping ribbons options within the Renaissance Ribbons collections, the hardest part is narrowing our choices – we want to pick them all!
 We originally settled on creating three samples, using ribbon pairings from Amy Butler, Sue Spargo and Tula Pink.
 There are so many other possible combos to build your own unique look.
-Check out the New section at Renaissance Ribbons for the latest beauties.

 For today’s project, we used invisible thread for all our ribbon stitching.
 This is not mandatory, but is a nicer look against the ribbon.
 For best results, you may need to loosen your upper tension slightly.
 It’s also a good idea to lengthen your stitch and sew at a slow and even pace.
 This type of thread does not stretch as well as regular thread and can break more easily under pressure, especially if it accidentally slides off the spool and wraps around the spool pin.
 Using a spool cap against the spool helps hold it in place on the pin, and again, going slowly and evenly helps the thread to feed correctly off the spool.
 Finally, always sew in the same direction along both sides of the ribbon.
 This will help prevent any shifting and puckering.
 If you’d prefer not to use invisible thread, make sure your all-purpose thread colors very closely match your ribbon, then take the time to re-thread as often as needed to maintain a perfect match.